Oncidium (Dancing Lady) Orchids Indoor Care, Propagation, Problems and Solutions

 Temperature and Humidity

-The best temperatures for Oncidium Orchid is an average warmth of 15-290C.
-Warmer days and cooler night temperatures with a difference of 10-150C are ideal for this Orchid.
+Oncidium Orchids flourish in an average warmth of 15-290C.
+Warmer days and cooler night temperatures with a difference of 10-150C are ideal for thess orchids.
 The cool nights are essential to trigger flowering.

-Moderate humidity of 50-55% is ideal for Oncidium Orchids.
-Where the air is too dry, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Dancing Lady Orchids like a moderate humidity of 50-55%.
+Dry air can result in brown leaf tips.
+Therefore, set the pot on a wet pebble tray or use a humidifier to increase humidity.
 Do not mist the leaves as it can lead to fungal disease infestations.
-Learn more on how to raise humidity for houseplants.

 Fertilizer